Andaman Islands: Literature

 The islands are prominently featured in Arthur Conan Doyle's Sherlock Holmes 1890 mystery The Sign of the Four.
 The magistrate in Lady Gregory's play Spreading the News had formerly served in the islands.

 M. M. Kaye's 1985 novel Death in the Andamans and Marianne Wiggins' 1989 novel John Dollar are set in the islands.
 The latter begins with an expedition from Burma to celebrate King George's birthday, but turns into a grim survival story after an earthquake and tsunami.

+A principal character in the novel Six Suspects by Vikas Swarup is from the Andaman Islands.
+The main protagonist of William Boyd's 2018 novel Love is Blind, spends time in the Andaman Islands at the turn of the 20th century.
+The Andaman Islands in the period before, during and just after the Second World War are the setting for Uzma Aslan Khan's The Miraculous True History of Nomi Ali.

+Film and television

 Priyadarshan's 1996 film Kaalapani (Malayalam; Sirai Chaalai in Tamil) depicts the Indian freedom struggle and the lives of prisoners in the Cellular Jail in Port Blair.

-Island's End is a 2011 novel by Padma Venkatraman about the training of an indigenous shaman.
-A principal character in the novel Six Suspects by Vikas Swarup is from the Andaman Islands.
-The Last Wave (2014) by Pankaj Sekhsaria is set in the islands.
-Brodie Moncur, the main protagonist of William Boyd's 2018 novel Love is Blind, spends time in the Andaman Islands in the early years of the 20th century.
-The Andaman Islands in the period before, during and just after the Second World War are the setting for Uzma Aslan Khan's 'The Miraculous True History of Nomi Ali'.
+In 2023, Andaman islands were featured in a Netflix series named Kaala Paani based on a fictional disease outbreak in 2027.